Documents You Need When Traveling to France with Kids

 Bottom Line

-Traveling to France with kids is entirely doable — and incredibly rewarding — as long as you plan ahead.
+Traveling to France with kids is entirely doable, and worth every bit of planning it takes.
 Having the right documents on hand keeps your trip on track and gives you peace of mind.
 After that, it's just you, your crew, and the adventure ahead.

 Bon voyage.